NomicFoundation/hardhat/docs/getting-started/README.md

 Greeter deployed to: 0x7c2C195CD6D34B8F845992d380aADB2730bB9C6F
 ```

-### Connecting Buidler EVM to `localhost`
+### Connecting a wallet or Dapp to Buidler EVM
-Buidler will always spin up an instance of **Buidler EVM** on startup by default, but it's also possible to run Buidler EVM in a standalone fashion so that external clients can connect to it through `localhost`.
+Buidler will always spin up an in-memory instance of Buidler EVM on startup by default, but it's also possible to run Buidler EVM in a standalone fashion so that external clients can connect to it through `localhost`.
 This could be MetaMask, your Dapp front-end, or a script.

 To run Buidler EVM in this way, run `npx buidler node`: